nhubaotruong/league-of-legends-linux-garena-script/README.md

 1. Use `lutris-ge-lol-*` from lutris (Here, `*` signifies the latest version and release)
 - Go to `Manage runners` --> `Manage Versions` and install the latest `lutris-ge-lol`
 - Change the wine version of LOL( `Configure`--> `Runner Options` --> `Wine Version`) to `lutris-ge-lol-*`

-2. Custom `wine-lol`
-- It currently only have prebuilt for Ubuntu/Debian based and PKGBUILD for arch based: https://github.com/ekistece/wine-lol
-- After installing both `wine-lol` and `wine-lol-glibc`, change the wine version of LOL in lutris to custom and enter this path: `/opt/wine-lol/bin/wine`

 # Disclaimer
 * If the game crash with some message that saids `core dump...` just press `OK` and wait a bit, the game will continue at the exact state